-- RII Track-1 award amount not to exceed \$4 million per year. - Estimated program budget, number of awards and average award size/duration are subject to the quality of proposals and availability of funds. - Eligible jurisdictions with active awards will be allowed to have a maximum overlap period of six months for two active RII Track-1 awards (i.e., the start date of a new award may not occur earlier than six months before the end date of a previous award).
+- The RII Track-1 award amount may not to exceed \$20 million total for 5 years. - The estimated program budget, number of awards, and average award size and duration are subject to the quality of proposals and availability of funds. - Eligible jurisdictions with active awards will be allowed to have a maximum overlap period of six months for two active RII Track-1 awards (i.e., the start date of a new award may not occur earlier than six months before the end date of a previous award).
 In cases where no-cost extensions are employed, the maximum overlap for two awards still cannot exceed six months.